-Community Strategic Plan Long Term Objective Delivery Program Term Achievement Operational Plan Task L1.1: A shared long-term vision underpins strategic collaboration and partnerships and builds leadership capacity.
-L1.1.2: Council leads the community by advocating, influencing, collaborating and partnering to the benefit of the local area.
-L1.1.2.2: Engage with government agencies, community groups and organisations in the development and implementation of plans and policies.
+Community Strategic Plan Delivery Program Operational Plan Long Term Objective Term Achievement Task L1.1: A shared long-term L1.1.2: Council leads the L1.1.2.2: Engage with vision underpins strategic community by advocating, government agencies, community collaboration and influencing, collaborating and groups and organisations in the partnerships and builds partnering to the benefit of the development and implementation leadership capacity. local area. of plans and policies.